simplicityiskey/opentable-algolia-demo/customer-answers.md

 Indexing is the process of sending your records to Algolia so it can organise and store them in a way that enables near-instant search.
 Once indexed, Algolia can search across thousands of restaurant records and return results in single-digit milliseconds.
 There are no servers for you to manage — Algolia handles all of that infrastructure.

 **What are custom ranking metrics?**
 By default, Algolia ranks results by how well the search query matches each record.
-Custom ranking lets you break ties using signals that matter to your business.
+Custom ranking lets you choose what you would like the ranking metric to be.
 For OpenTable, that means surfacing restaurants with the strongest combination of star rating and review volume — so when two restaurants both match "Italian in Manhattan," the genuinely popular and well-reviewed one appears first, not just the one whose name happens to be a closer text match.

 One important nuance: a restaurant with a 4.9-star rating from 3 reviews should not outrank one with a 4.5 average from 4,000 reviews.
 A review-count-weighted score handles this correctly and keeps results trustworthy for your users.